MegaMosquito/oled/FLIR.md

 <img src="docs/raspi-config-i2c.png" width="75%">

 ## Step 2 - Connect IR sensor
-The thermal sensor connects to the `GPIO` pins on the RaspberryPi model 3 and 4 using the `STEMMA` cable to four (4) GPIO pins; these cable-pin connections are:
+The thermal sensor connects to the `GPIO` pins on the RaspberryPi using a `STEMMA` cable to four (4) GPIO pins; these cable-pin connections are:

 + `VCC` - **RED** - 3.3V current; _recommended_ `PIN1`
 + `SDA` - **BLUE** - serial data; **required** `PIN3`